advanced-rest-client/arc-reactor/README.md

 ## API

-All options are defined in `lib/project-options.js`.
+All options are defined in `lib/options.js`.

-**arcComponents** {`Array<String>`}

-A list of ARC web components to be used.
-It should be a list of names of the components only, without `advanced-rest-client/` prefix as it will be added by the program.

-You can control version of the component by adding version number for the components as in npm or bower.

-Example: `['paper-autocomplete#1.0.0', 'raml-request-panel#^1.1.0']`

-**webComponents** {`Array<String>`}

-The same as `arcComponents` but it must be full bower definition of the component dependency.

-Example: `['PolymerElements/paper-input', 'PolymerElements/paper-icon-button#1.0.0']`

-**style** `{String}`

-Path to `custom-style` module with theme definition for the ARC / web components.

-**dev** `{Boolean}`

-If set it will not create a bundle file but only an import file with references to `bower_components` directory where the source code of the elements is downloaded.
-It can be helpful for dubugging when you want to debug specific element without braking current dev setup.

-The build directory contains the import file and `bower_components`.
-Both should be copied to server and put into the same location.

-**react** `{Boolean}`

-Specify to generate React components definition from the elements.
-Generated source file contains classes definitions for each component with access points to all public APIs of the element (properties, functions and custom events).
+**webComponent** {`String`}

+A path to a Polymer powered web component to analyze and build the React wrapper for.

+It can be a single web component declaration or a bundle file of Polymer web components.

 **reactComponents** {`Array<String>`}

 List of web components names to be exposed to generated React component so it can be included in React application.

 Defining this option is optional.
-By default all listed components in `arcComponents` and `webComponents` properties are exposed to React application.
+By default all components found in the `webComponent` file are processed and wrapped into React component.

-To reduce size of generated code it is a good idea to declare number of components that your application is actually using.
+To reduce size of generated code it is a good idea to declare number of components that your application is using.
+If the `webComponent` file is a bundle of web components you can reduce generated file by setting this property.

 Provide list of components names only, without any repository path or version information.
 For example `['raml-request-panel', 'paper-input']`

 **dest** `{String}`